VA Fiduciary

 Veterans can greatly benefit from the VA’s fiduciary program — especially if they have mesothelioma.

-Though the cancer takes several decades to develop, it is very aggressive and often requires intensive medical treatments (such as surgery, chemotherapy, and radiation) to improve survival.
+Though the cancer takes 10-50 years to develop after asbestos exposure, it is very aggressive and often requires major medical treatments (such as surgery, chemotherapy, and radiation) to improve survival.
 Thankfully, veterans may be able to receive VA health care while they battle their cancer.

-It can be difficult to afford various expenses during treatment — even those that may be covered by VA benefits, such as mortgage payments and grocery bills.
-This can add stress when the veteran is already fighting for their lives.
+It can be difficult to afford various expenses during treatment — even with monthly financial VA benefits and health care coverage, expenses like mortgage payments and grocery bills can pile up.
+This can add stress when the veteran is already fighting for their life.

 The appointment of a fiduciary can relieve this extra burden.
-The veteran can devote their energy to recovering while their fiduciary ensure their benefits are used in the right ways.
+The veteran can devote their energy to recovering while their fiduciary ensures their benefits are used in the right ways.

 VA Fiduciary Application Process

-In this case, the veteran will receive a notice that they need to appoint a fiduciary.
+In this case, the veteran will receive a notice to appoint a fiduciary.

 VA Fiduciary Field Examiner Meeting